 It’s a delicious recipe!
-Loaded Baked “Potato” Keto Soup recipe is a smooth and creamy low-carb substitute to baked potato soup.
+Loaded Baked “Potato” Keto Soup recipe is a smooth and creamy low-carb substitute for baked potato soup.
 In my opinion…it’s much better than the traditional version!
-This turnip and cauliflower soup recipe are extremely simple to prepare, and the taste is amazing!
+This turnip and cauliflower soup recipe is extremely simple to prepare, and the taste is amazing!

 One of my most-loved soups is the Loaded Baked Potato…it was also one of my top-selling soups in the restaurant.
 It’s incredibly cozy, warm, and delicious!
 Yes, I know…potatoes are not part of the keto or low carb category.

 What do you think if I told you it is possible to enjoy all the delicious, comforting sweet flavors of baked potato soup by making this keto, low-carb soup recipe?

 We’re loving the cooler temperatures here at the Ranch and the soup season has begun here!
 I’ve been updating some old recipes using new photos.
 I found my delicious mashed Turnip recipe and immediately thought of the idea of a fake Baked Potato keto recipe made with turnips!

 The perfect chance to revive an old favorite and turn it into an easy low-carb keto option that was far superior to the original!
 Like that, the Loaded Baked “Potato” keto soup recipe was created!

 The basis of this keto and low-carb soup is turnips.
 Think about this…a serving of turnips contains the same amount of carbs as a cup of Brussels sprouts.
 Turnips are a good choice to be included in a keto diet, but you must alter the size of your portion to suit your personal macros.

 If you’ve never cooked on turnips, they’re extremely easy to prepare.
 In the keto-friendly soup, I recommend using small or medium-sized turnips because of their mild taste.
 To prepare this soup, just cut off the ends and then peel them in the same way as potatoes.